Data Protection Notice

 The legal basis for our processing is based on article 6(F) GDRP.
 This provides where processing is necessary for the purposes of legitimate interests except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Where any images are taken of children, it is our policy to protect the fundamental rights and freedoms of every child.
 If we attend an event and an image is taken of a child, who is not the focus of the image e.g. in the crowd, it is not always possible to obtain parental consent.
-However, if we take a photograph where a child is the main focus of the image, we will ensure clear parental consent is obtained.
-Likewise, where we are to attend any underage / school event, it is our policy to impose a pre-condition on all organisations / schools to ensure they have the written consent of each parent for the child's images to be taken.
-In some cases, we are considered to be a data processor.
-As with all our images, if any parent requests an image to be taken down, we will do so without question.
+However, if we take a photograph where a child is the main focus of the image, we will ensure clear parental or child consent is obtained.
+Likewise, where we are to attend any underage / school event, it is our policy to impose a pre-condition on all organisations / schools to ensure they have consent of each parent or child that it is freely-given, specific, informed and unambiguous, made by way of a clear statement or affirmative action for the child's images to be taken.
+In some cases, we are considered to be a data processors.
+As with all our images, if any parent or child requests an image to be taken down, we will do so without question.

 GDPR recognises the right to the protection of personal data with the right to freedom of expression and information, including processing for journalistic purposes and the purposes of academic, artistic or literary expression.
 Irish legislation provides for exemptions or derogations from GDPR if they are necessary to reconcile the right to the protection of personal data with the freedom of expression and information.
 GPFOTO's endeavours to comply in all manners with GDPR, but given the nature of the business, it may at times need to rely on the derogations provided for this purpose.